-The Ethernet connector on the Macintosh Quadra 700 computer is the Apple AUI (AAUI) connector, which accepts the AUI (thick) Ethernet cable or a FriendlyNet adapter.
-There are different FriendlyNet adapters for the other kinds of Ethernet standard cable: the CheaperNet (thin) cable and the 10BaseT (twisted pair) cable.
+The Ethernet connector on the Macintosh Quadra 900 computer is the Apple AUI (AAUI) connector, which accepts any FriendlyNet adapter.
+There is a different FriendlyNet adapter for each of the different kinds of Ethernet standard cable: the AUI (thick) cable, the CheaperNet (thin) cable, and the 10BaseT (twisted pair) cable.

-Comparison with the Macintosh Quadra 900 computer
+Comparison with the Macintosh Quadra 700 computer

-Table 1-4 compares the features of the Macintosh Quadra 700 and Macintosh Quadra 900 computers.
-For detailed information on the Macintosh Quadra 900 computer, refer to the Macintosh Quadra 900 Developer Note.
+Table 1-4 compares the features of the Macintosh Quadra 900 and the Macintosh Quadra 700 computers.
+For detailed information on the Macintosh Quadra 700 computer, refer to the Macintosh Quadra 700 Developer Note.